Things to Do at the Wizarding World of Harry Potter

 Whichever Orlando Wizarding World you intend to visit, choose to stay at Rosen Inn Closest to Universal.

-As a Universal Partner Hotel, we offer benefits like complimentary scheduled transportation to Universal Orlando theme parks (including Epic Universe once it’s open) and discounts on select merchandise, food, and non-alcoholic beverages at the theme parks.
+As a Universal Partner Hotel, we offer benefits like complimentary scheduled transportation to Universal Orlando theme parks (including Epic Universe) and discounts on select merchandise, food, and non-alcoholic beverages at the theme parks.

 Our hotel offers guests amenities like a seasonally heated outdoor pool, a video arcade room, and an unlimited breakfast buffet where kids 5 and under eat free with a paying adult.